Brinks Home Security Review

 |Home Complete||Home Complete with Video|

+All of Brinks’ Smart Security packages include professional monitoring for either $39.99, $44.99, or $49.99 a month.
 To be honest, these prices are at the higher-end of the market compared to newer security companies which charge as little as $10 a month for the same features, making monitoring a definite drawback of Brinks.
-On top of that, we had to sign a three-year contract, and given our commitment issues, this was not ideal, although we could’ve gone monthly with Nest Secure.
+On top of that, we had to sign a three-year contract, and given our commitment issues, this was not ideal.
 However, Brinks isn’t the most expensive company we’ve reviewed in terms of monitoring; we’ve seen traditional security competitors charge as much as $60 per month, so compared to this, Brinks is reasonable if not middle of the road.

 Getting Support from Brinks